eewang/eewang.github.com/source/_posts/2013-09-12-thoughts-on-windy-city-rails.markdown

 Mitch, who works at a development shop out of Pittsburgh called Gaslight, covered the basics of dealing with hardware using Ruby.
 He walked the group through converting Ruby messages into binary using basic 'to_i' commands with varying bases (default is base 10) to send the proper messages to the hardware receiver.
 Having never worked with hardware before, I appreciated his zero-baseline approach to teaching hardware programming, but I frankly got a little lost when he moved on to managing asynchronous tasks between software sender and hardware receiver and multi-threading.
 These are topics that I need more experience in - don't worry though, they're on my list of technical areas to explore.

-Having gone to a grand total of two technical programming conferences (GORUCO 2013!), I'm starting to get a feel for what I like and don't like in technical talks.
+Having gone to a grand total of two technical programming conferences (represent GORUCO 2013!), I'm starting to get a feel for what I like and don't like in technical talks.

 <strong>Likes:</strong> Small, self-contained code sample or example application that demonstrates the main themes of the talk.
 Coherent presentation structure (bulleted 'takeaways' are an easy way to accomplish this).
 Description of both anti-pattern and pro-pattern (e.g., "this is what y'all are doing... but this is how y'all should be doing it").
 Keep presentations to 30 minutes, max.
 Maybe 45 minutes, but you're really pushing it then.